outrigdev/goid/README.md

 # goid

-A high-performance Go package for retrieving the current goroutine ID.
+A high-performance Go package for retrieving the current goroutine ID using optimized assembly implementations for Go 1.23-1.24 on amd64/arm64, with automatic fallback to a stack trace method for maximum compatibility.

 ## Version Compatibility & Optimization